September 29, 2020

 The Rule of Three is a method of differentiating between mortgage offers to select the option that gives you the most value at the most competitive rate.
 Simply put, weigh your options and eliminate the most costly offer as it is generally less favorable than you can find elsewhere.
 Eliminate low-ball offers as well, as they are likely from lenders who plan to short change you on key ingredients of a worthy mortgage loan.

 What’s left in the Rule of Three are middle-of-the-road lending offers that work to provide you with the best of both worlds — a solid array of benefits at rate terms that are fair and fit within your budget.
 Reali Loans offers homebuyers the chance to receive multiple refinance rate offers online so they can review options for mortgage refinancing.
 Accurate quotes are delivered fast and applicants are able to lock in rates to ensure savings they can trust.
-Get a no-obligation custom rate quote using Reali Loan’s free quote tool.
+Get a no-obligation custom rate quote on our home loan page using Reali Loan’s free quote tool.